filipedaraujo/Subscription-Case-Study/spring-boot-rest-2-master/README.md

 In this case, it does following things.

 It detects spring-webmvc so configure default spring mvc application beans.
-It help in scan and configure @RestController and similar annotations.
+It help in scan and configure `@RestController` and similar annotations.
 It detects embed tomcat jars so configure embedded tomcat for us.
 It detects JSON jars so configure JSON support to APIs.

+Our application implements a set of REST endpoints to manage subscriptions.
+We have a Subscription JPA entity and a repository named `SubscriptionRepository` that extends `CrudRepository` to perform CRUD operations on subscriptions against an in-memory H2 database.

+The service layer is composed of a `SubscriptionService` interface and a `SubscriptionServiceImpl` implementation class.

 ## Model classes